adi-kiran/job-app-tracker/readme.md

 # Walkthrough

-Link to the implementation video of the Career Flow application:
+Link to the implementation video of the job application tracker app:

 # Application Screenshots